mosip/documentation/docs/upgrade-camel-route-changes.md

-# REGPROC: Camel route changes
+# Registration Processor: Camel route changes

 This document outlines the changes made to the camel route file following the migration.